 Simon & Schuster UK is one of the leading general book publishing companies in the UK.
-The group is based in London with sister companies in Australia, India, Canada and the United States.
-Within the UK division, there are three imprints: Simon & Schuster; Simon & Schuster Illustrated and Simon & Schuster Children's Books, which publish a wide and eclectic mix of authors ranging across commercial fiction, literary fiction, general non-fiction, and children's publications.
-Home to bestselling authors and award winners, Simon & Schuster UK prides itself on being a commercially driven publishing house of quality writing.
-It also runs a sales and distribution service for a number of independent and international publishers including VIZ Media, Andrews McMeel Publishing, Rebellion, and Black Library.
+The group is based in London with sister companies in the United States, Canada, Australia and India.
+Within the UK division, there are three imprints: Simon & Schuster; Scribner and Simon & Schuster Children's Books, which publish a wide and eclectic mix of authors ranging across commercial fiction, literary fiction, general non-fiction and children's publications.
+Home to bestselling authors and award winners, Simon & Schuster UK is a publishing house of quality writing and a proud home to its authors and their exceptional work.
+It also runs a sales and distribution service for a number of independent and international publishers including Andrews McMeel, Black Library, Boom!
+Studios, Elliott & Thompson, Gallup Press, Inner Traditions, National Geographic Adult Books, Rebellion and VIZ Media.

 Managing Director, Adult Publishing Division